frioux/offlineimap.dkr/README.md

  2. `MEMORY_LIMIT` - this is the memory limit applied via `monit`.
 Default is `1 GB`.

+ 3. `MONIT_LISTEN_HTTP` - set this to true if you would like to use the monit web interface

+ 4. `MEMORY_USER` - set this to the username you want to use when connecting to the monit web interface.

+ 5. `MEMORY_PASSWORD` - set this to the password you want to use when connecting to the monit web interface.

 ## Ports

 There's just one port: